justinformentin/knoat/README.md

 ## Usage

 **API Keys** - All requests from Gmail's API require an OAuth 2.0 Client ID as well as an API Key.
-You can follow create a project and get these credentials from [Google's Cloud Platform](https://console.cloud.google.com/apis) or read more and follow the links in Google's [Node.js Quickstart Guide](https://developers.google.com/gmail/api/quickstart/nodejs).
+You can create a project and get these credentials from [Google's Cloud Platform](https://console.cloud.google.com/apis) or read more and follow the links in Google's [Node.js Quickstart Guide](https://developers.google.com/gmail/api/quickstart/nodejs).

-Store the two vcredential values in an `.env` file in the root directory.
-How it should be set up can be found in `.envsample`.
+Store the two credential values in an `.env` file in the root directory.
+An example of this can be found in `.envsample`.